brahmini/JungleSocksTest/README.md

 Running CheckoutPageTest will test the tax calculation for all states.

 Note :  "North Dakota" test is failing.
+All the remaining states passed.